Nate Lowe Preview, Player Props: Rangers vs. Mets

-The Texas Rangers, including Nate Lowe (batting .293 in his past 10 games, with three doubles, a home run, six walks and five RBI), take on starter Tylor Megill and the New York Mets at Citi Field, Monday at 7:10 PM ET.
+On Tuesday, Nate Lowe (hitting .341 in his past 10 games) and the Texas Rangers play the New York Mets, whose starting pitcher will be Jose Quintana.
+First pitch is at 7:10 PM ET.

-In his most recent appearance, he went 1-for-6 with a double against the Twins.
+In his last game, he had two hits (going 2-for-4 with two RBI) against the Mets.

 Nate Lowe Game Info & Props vs. the Mets